 Then, in front you see a pair of rockers that came off a broken rocking chair.
 You can see I picked them up with this loot in this post.
 In their first repurposed life, I made a lamp (seen HERE).
 However, after a few years my kids saw fit to crack one of the “legs”, so I dismantled and saved the bits for another purpose.
 Today’s the day. woot!

-*heat gun provided by Wagner. post contains affiliate links so you can find the products I love to use too. (see full disclosure)
+*heat gun provided by Wagner. (see full disclosure)

 BUILD TIME